Troubleshooting Database Connection Problems

 Following are resources to help troubleshoot problems with databases and any electronic resources available through Georgetown Law Library.
 These steps and tips should help identify potential problems and find possible solutions.

 If a problem persists, please use the link below to report the problem to us.

 On or Off Campus?

-Tip: Off campus, be sure to access licensed content through GULLiver, our online library catalog.
+Tip: Off campus, be sure to access licensed content through the library website.

 On campus, most databases work without requiring a password.
 If a database works on campus but not off campus, you might not be accessing the title through our proxy server.

 Tip: To check if your record is properly listed in our system, try accessing My Library Account.

 Off campus, access to licensed content (databases and electronic subscriptions) goes through a proxy server.
 When resources are accessed through our site, content providers will know a request is coming through Georgetown.
 If you cannot access any resources through our system, the problem may be with your record, not the database.

 When accessing a resource through our proxy server, it should have the following in the URL address location: “__________.proxygt-law.wrlc.org/” where the _________ represents the URL for the provider.

 Tip: If you have problems using a resource with one Internet web browser, try it out with another.